 So what do you do?
 How do you keep track of the rapidly changing security without letting it consume your mental space?
 That’s where LastPass and PasswordPing come into play.
 LastPass partners with PasswordPing, a database with billions of compromised credentials, to offer breach alerts on the email addresses stored in your LastPass account.
 This means that as part of their account service, LastPass users have the information they need, in real-time, to protect themselves from the aftermath of a breach.

 PasswordPing uses a combination of manual research and customized tools to continuously gather credentials that are exposed on the Internet and Dark Web to build their database of compromised credentials.
 Through our partnership, LastPass can check both LastPass account email addresses and the emails stored in the vault as usernames against the database of emails leaked in known breaches.
 If a LastPass account email address is found on the list, users receive an email to let them know where their email address was leaked.

 To trigger LastPass to check your credentials, simply go into your vault and click “Security Challenge” in the left hand navigation pane.
 Once you run the challenge, you will be alerted if any of your credentials are compromised.
-LastPass is also checking credentials in the background whenever you add a new site to your vault, editing your credentials or removing a site.

 If you receive a breach alert email, it’s important to update that account with a new, random, strong password using the built-in password generator.
 As always, be sure to use a unique password every time.

 You’re probably also familiar with the LastPass Security Challenge, which identifies compromised passwords (as well as weak, reused and old ones).
 We also leverage the PasswordPing database when running the Security Challenge.
 When matches are found, alerts are sent to affected email addresses.